 Peggy had three older brothers, including Don and Bob who served in the navy during the war.
 Bob was shot down and killed in action.

 When Peggy and her father, mother, and brother, Vince, arrived at Pearl Harbor, they were awaiting housing of their own, so they lived with her aunt and uncle and their son and twin baby girls.
 Her uncle was also in the navy.

 Peggy was a shy girl, and wasn't on the island long enough to make good friends, but she remembers enjoying watching the boxing matches at Bloch Arena with her brother.
 She and Vince also collected matchboxes with ships on the covers.

 Peggy really did witness the attack on Pearl Harbor from her front yard, and it happened much as I describe it in the book.
 Her dad ran to assist at the base during the attack and later tried to help at the hospital.
 And Peggy and her mother, aunt, brother, and cousins were evacuated to the YMCA in town, where Peggy’s father later found them.

 Many of the little details in the book come from Peggy’s memories, including her brother making small dishes (which I referred to as ashtrays) out of coconut shells and how Peggy had to craft her own Christmas tree.
 But I also wanted to explore the treatment of the Japanese and Japanese-Americans in the days immediately after Pearl Harbor, so I added in that story line.
 You can read more about Japanese internment during the war in my book, The No-No Boys.

-When she grew up, Peggy worked for as a clerk for the Southern Pacific Railroad and then married Albert Baccelli.
+When she grew up, Peggy worked as a clerk for the Southern Pacific Railroad and then married Albert Baccelli.
 They had three daughters.
-She later worked as a pre-school teacher, and Peggy is an artist herself!
+She later worked as a pre-school teacher, and Peggy was an artist herself!
 She passed away on September 10, 2019 at the age of 91.